 Journalism, Media Studies, and Public Relations

-The Department of Journalism, Media Studies, and Public Relations at Hofstra University trains and educates students for careers in online, broadcast and print journalism, information graphics, media analysis, scholarly research, and public relations.
-Within a solid foundation in the liberal arts and courses on news reporting, media ethics, history, law and public relations, students are taught to question, research and analyze the social, legal, political, historical and economic factors that influence the media and its impact on society.
+The Department of Journalism, Media Studies, and Public Relations at Hofstra University provides students with real-world experience in professional settings combined with education in the theory, art, and practice of journalism and public relations.
+Our students graduate prepared for careers in online, broadcast and print journalism, information graphics, media analysis, scholarly research, and public relations.
+With a solid foundation in the liberal arts and courses on news reporting, media ethics, history, law, and public relations, students learn to question, research, and analyze the social, legal, political, historical, and economic factors that influence the media and its impact on society.
 Students also have access to hundreds of the best internships in nearby New York City, the media capital of the world.

 Highlights of our program include:

 - Full accreditation from the prestigious Accrediting Council on Education in Journalism and Mass Communication, distinguishing our department as one of the finest in the country.

 - An award-winning faculty of accomplished professionals and scholars who have worked for digital outlets, national and international publications and television stations, public relations and marketing agencies, corporate and nonprofit businesses and institutions, or as consultants and analysts for media-related companies.